-Ashland Municipal Code Chapter 2.62, specifically delegates authority to declare a state of emergency to the City Manager, subject to subsequent ratification by City Council.
-Council may terminate or extend any declared emergency.
+Ashland Municipal Code Chapter 2.62, Emergency Powers, specifically delegates the authority to declare a state of emergency to the City Manager, subject to subsequent ratification by the City Council.
+The Council may terminate or extend any declared emergency.

 Under the City's Emergency Management Plan, the City Manager is the Emergency Manager during a declared emergency and has responsibility for command-and-control of City departments and resources and for providing public information and is exclusively responsible for approving City agreements and deploying City resources to minimize or mitigate the effect of the emergency situation.